gonzalob24/ML_Specialization/Improving_Deep_NN_HyperparameterTuning_Regularization_Optimization/README.md

 	3. Learing rate
 	4. Activation functions

+	Note:
 	As I build machine learngin application, keep in mind that it is a highly iterative process.
 Come up with an idea, code it, and experiment with it alot.

 <br>

 ### Train/Dev/Test Sets
--

 	Depending on how much data I have think about having a train, dev and test set.
 Use a 60/20/20,  80/10/10...If not stick with 80/20 rule.